emidombek/career-analyzer/README.md

 ## 🏆 Acknowledgments

  - I would like to acknowledge my daughter and husband for their support and understanding during this time of intense learning.
- - My mentor Juliia for her guidance and suggestions as always she has gone above and beyond and I am very grateful for her support and knowledge.
+ - My mentor Juliia for her guidance and suggestions, she has gone above and beyond and I am very grateful for her support and knowledge.